cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-definition.md

 ### Base_box

-Base_box specifies the `image` of the node boot disk, default user `man_user` with sudo permissions, and a protocol that is needed to communicate with the machine.
+Base_box specifies the `image` of the node boot disk, default user `mgmt_user` with sudo permissions, and a protocol that is needed to communicate with the machine.

-Now (24.9.2020), possible options are as follows.
+Now (22.
+4. 2021), possible options are as follows.

 image | user
 ----- | ----